 If his username/password is correct, he will be able to login to equipment.
 If not, he will not get access.
 This is very convenient approach comparing to local login.

-Imagine when you hire new administrator and you need to update hundreds of routers, APs and switches to create him local login everywhere.
+Imagine when you hire a new administrator and you need to update hundreds of routers, APs and switches to create him local login everywhere.

 Better is to connect all networking devices to Radius server and verify administrator login using Radius protocol.